husseinMohamed7/Big-Data-notes/README.md

 ## 📂 Topics Covered
 The notes are organized into individual Markdown files within the `notes/` directory.
-- What is Big Data?
+- Big Data main concepts
-- The 4Vs
-- Big Data Tools and Ecosystem
+- Linux for Data Engineers
 - ...more coming soon (check the `notes/` directory for updates!)

 ---